-Well, here’s hoping that happens again, because we’re about to stack up three blogging platform titans in the greatest battle this world has seen since, well, ever.
+We’re about to stack up three blogging platform titans in the greatest battle this world has seen since, well, ever.
 Welcome, to the triple header cage match!
 We’ve got Joomla vs WordPress vs Drupal.

-Okay, let’s start by examining our contenders, and what they each bring to the table.
+Let’s start by examining our contenders, and what they each bring to the table.
 Then, it’s time for our battle of the century.

 Wait, Time Out.
 What’s a CMS?

-A commercial break this early on in the show?
-You’re right, it happens all the time.
-Okay, well CMS stands for “Content Management System.”
+CMS stands for “Content Management System.”
 It is essentially a program, or computer application that allows for publishing, editing and modifying your content however you see fit.

 Every single website that’s been made and published on the internet generally employs some sort of content management system that allows them complete control of their content.

 Standing at sixty billion lines of code tall, and weighing it at some immeasurable and abstract number, we have Drupal the Dominator!
-This program is about as old as it gets, and seeing when it actually started makes me feel like the brother of Moses.

 If you’re a technically savvy person, this program would appeal to you.